 Blood magic is linked to ancient elemental and primal powers.
-The earliest known practitioners of blood magic were the ages old ogre kingdoms and their allies.
+The earliest known practitioners of blood magic were the ancient ogre kingdoms and their allies.
 Blood magic is intricately tied to the elder primal powers of life and death.
 Powerful in its scope and applicability, blood magic could be considered neutral in regards to good and evil, except for the corrupting effect of power and the tendency for it’s wielders to use the blood of others in their rituals.

 When you cast a blood magic spell, you take damage equal to the blood required for the spell, which you can draw as part of casting the spell (no additional action required).
 This blood must come from you, unless you have features or feats that allow you to use other sources of blood to power your magic.
 If you cast a Blood Magic spell at a higher level, the minimum hit points increases to the level the spell is cast at.
 You cannot spend more hit points than you have this way.